COVID-19: Lagos to Build 10 Oxygen Tents, Says Sanwo-Olu

 Deji Elumoye in Abuja

-The state governor, Babajide Sanwo-Olu, who made this disclosure on Thursday while speaking with newsmen after meeting with President Muhammadu Buhari, also announced that the rebuilding of some parts of Lagos destroyed in the wake of the EndSARS protests has commenced in earnest.
+The state governor, Babajide Sanwo-Olu, who made this disclosure yesterday while speaking with newsmen after meeting with President Muhammadu Buhari, also announced that the rebuilding of some parts of Lagos destroyed in the wake of the #EndSARS protests has commenced in earnest.

 Speaking specifically on the second wave of COVID-19, Sanwo-Olu encouraged Nigerians to take full personal responsibility because of the threat of the pandemic, adding that the Lagos State government is already building oxygen tents and plants to help reduce the number of casualties.

-He said: “On COVID-19, it’s actually a very serious case.
-We’ve all said it, we are in the second wave and incidentally, the second wave seems to be a bit more infectious than the first one.
-I mean the rate of infection and the number of people that we have seen.
+His words: “On COVID-19, it’s actually a very serious case.
+We’ve all said it, we are in the second wave and incidentally, the second wave seems to be a bit more infectious than the first one, I mean the rate of infection and the number of people that we have seen.
 We still remain the epicentre, so what we’ve done is we never stopped building capacity.

 “So, two things that we are doing now is communication and we are taking it to the grassroots to let people know that they need to take full responsibility and know that even for their loved ones they need to be real with themselves and know that COVID-19 is real, is with us and is not just something playing in their heads.

 “We’ve seen, unfortunately, the fatality rate around the country, even in Lagos.
-One of the things we’ve realised is that a lot more people require oxygen attention, they need additional breathing aid, so we have started building what we call oxygen tents.
-We are building about 10 of such facilities, we’ve commissioned about four or five of them and we are also building proper oxygen plants, additional to oxygen plants in the state so that we can meet the respiratory requirements.”
+One of the things we’ve realised is that a lot more people require oxygen attention, they need additional breathing aid, so we have started building what we call oxygen tents, we are building about ten of such facilities, we’ve commissioned about four or five of them and we are also building proper oxygen plants, additional to oxygen plants in the state so that we can meet the respiratory requirements”.

-The governor further revealed that following the destruction of some property during last year’s EndSARS protests, the rebuilding of the affected property has started in earnest through the Lagos State Employment Trust Fund.
+The governor further revealed that following the destruction of property during last year’s #EndSARS protests, the rebuilding of affected properties has started in earnest through the Lagos State Employment Trust Fund.

 “The bigger larger items around infrastructure, around transportation, they will take a fairly longer time.
 We’re talking about a period that is still under three months.
 So, it’s still a working document that we are doing right now and we also have to be very creative in how we raise the finance.
 We didn’t have money anywhere; you know it was towards the end of a financial year and we’re just starting another year.”